Chicago I-601A Waiver of Unlawful Presence Lawyer

 Once the I-601A provisional waiver is approved, the applicant’s unlawful presence will be provisionally waived.
 The applicant will be required to depart the United States and apply for an immigrant visa with the approved provisional waiver at a US Consulate outside the United States.

 Who is eligible for I-601A Waiver?

-- Must be eligible for an immigrant visa, through family, employment, or investment;
+- be eligible for an immigrant visa, through family, employment, or investment;

-- Must have a qualifying family member that is a US citizen or Lawful Permanent Resident Spouse or Parent;
+- has a qualifying family member that is a US citizen or Lawful Permanent Resident Spouse or Parent;

 What are the requirements for I-601A Wavier?